Piotr1215/az-300-prep-kit/README.md

 * [Exam with retake and practice test](https://eu1.mindhub.com/microsoft-exam-replay-with-practice-test-mcp-exam/p/Microsoft-Exam-Replay-PT?utm_source=msftmarketing&utm_medium=msft_offers&utm_campaign=ExamReplayFY20&utm_term=ERFY20&utm_content=weblink)

-### #6: Practice key components using Azure portal, there will be practice tests
+### #6: Practice key components using Azure Portal, there will be practice tests

+You need to be very familiar with Azure Portal, know how to search for resources and create them quickly.
+Make use of tooltips (usually under small "?" icon), they often explain details you will need to finish the lab in case you don't remember.

 * [Create free account on Azure and practice!](https://azure.microsoft.com/en-us/free/)